contaware/git-docs-notes/README.md

   ```

   - The most recent operations are listed at the top.
-  - The Git garbage collector keeps orphaned commits (local commits not accessible by a branch, tag or HEAD) for some time before deleting them definitively.
+  - The Git garbage collector keeps local commits not accessible by a branch, tag or HEAD for some time before deleting them definitively.

 - Move both HEAD and the current branch pointer to the given commit: